HarrisAlex/GDSC_ChatApp/README.md

 # General Prerequisites

-The following prerequisites must be completed before you start these labs
+The following prerequisites must be completed before you start this project
 * Visual Studio Code
 * Live Preview Extension